-- Every night user account information is imported from Active Directory and eDirectory - Fulfillers have been placed into Assignment Groups and can be managed using a fully automated request form (support document) - Most Assignment Groups have been given the ITIL role in the ServiceNow tool, which allows them to access and work on Incidents, Service Requests, Change Requests, and Reports
+- Every night user account information is imported from Active Directory and eDirectory. - Agents have been placed in Assignment Groups and can be managed using a fully automated request form (support document). - Most Assignment Groups have been given the ITIL role, which gets inherited by its members, allowing them to access and work on Incidents, Service Requests, Change Requests, Reports, and more.